AlSpudnik/Mafia-Bootlegger-Mod/README.md

 Installation:
 1. Find the Releases section on the right side of the screen.
 Select the latest release, scroll through its description, and download the required .zip file.

 2. It's recommended to install the modification on a clean game.
 If the game's main directory already contains folders and files from other modifications, Bootlegger Mod may crash unexpectedly or function incorrectly.
-First, make a backup of the original (if still remaining) file game "rw_data.dll".
+Make a backup of the original (if still remaining) file game "rw_data.dll".
 If you want to save the game, making backup "savegame"  folder and remove it from the game directory.
 Do not unpack .dta archives archives orginal game!

 3. Installation the standard - unpack the archive .zip, any convenient manner, in the game directory folder.